 8. Third time’s a charm…

-Ford married his longtime girlfriend, Ally McBeal alum Calista Flockhart, on June 15, 2010 in New Mexico.
+Ford married his longtime girlfriend and Ally McBeal alum Calista Flockhart on June 15, 2010 in New Mexico.
 The couple, who first started dating back in 2001, proved naysayers wrong, brushing aside repeated criticisms of their 22-year age gap.
 Prior to their wedding, Ford became the legal co-parent of Flockhart’s adopted son, Liam.

 9. He’s already received a Lifetime Achievement Award

 Who needs an Oscar, when the American Film Institute bestows the Lifetime Achievement Award on you?
 Back in 2000, Ford was the honoured guest at the exclusive event, taking to the stage to give an honest, humble speech as only he can.